asphytheghoul/Baraat/README.md

-## Contribute to Project Baarat 🛠️
+## Contribute to Project Baraat 🛠️

 We welcome open-source contributions!
-Whether you're a coder, a linguist, or just someone passionate about language accessibility, there's a place for you in Project Baarat.
+Whether you're a coder, a linguist, or just someone passionate about language accessibility, there's a place for you in Project Baraat.
 Here's how you can get involved:

 1. **Star and Fork**: Give us a star ⭐ on GitHub and fork the repository to start contributing.
 2. **Issue Tracker**: Report bugs or suggest new features by creating an issue.